 The geothermal flow should, as a rule, be operated continuously.
 However, in combination with electrical heat pumps, up- and down-regulating services can be provided.
 Up-regulation by turning off heat pumps (reducing the electricity consumption) and down-regulation by increasing the power consumption (and hence output) of the heat pumps.
-In this case, the operation can be varied 20-100 %.
-The flexibility can also be obtained by applying a heat storage.
-This is, however, only relevant to a limited extent, since the geothermal production is primarily base load and, in general, will be operated as such.
+In this case, the operation can be varied from 20 to 100 %.
+The flexibility can also be obtained by applying heat storage.
+This is, however, only relevant to a limited extent, since the geothermal production is primarily baseload and, in general, will be operated as such.

-- Low costs in operational phase and low variable costs
+- Low costs in the operational phase and low variable costs

 - Renewable energy source and environmentally friendly technology with low or no direct CO2 emission

 - High operation stability and long lifetime

 - Potential for combination with other production technologies and heat storage

 - Limited area requirement

 - No noise

 - No direct emissions

 - Local resource security of supply

 - Stable long-term production costs, once in operation

 - Potential in many areas in Denmark

-- A high geological risk persists until the first well has been drilled and the reservoir has been tested - High investment costs - Extensive project period for development and construction - Needs access to a heat sink with a corresponding base load or a long-term storage - The best reservoirs are not always located near cities (can partly be addressed through transmission pipes)
+- A high geological risk persists until the first exploration well has been drilled and the reservoir has been tested - High investment costs - Extensive project period for development and construction - Needs access to a heat sink with a corresponding baseload or a long-term storage